Pregnancy Test Strip Instructions

 Yes, you are pregnant even if a very light test line is detected.
-A pregnancy test is positive if there is a second line that contains pink dye in the test panel.
-With our Pregnancy Test Strip Instructions, help alleviate any stress from testing at home and will confirm up to 7 days past ovulation that you are pregnant
+A pregnancy test is positive if a second line contains pink dye in the test panel.
+Our Pregnancy Test Strip Instructions help alleviate any stress from testing at home and will confirm up to 7 days past ovulation that you are pregnant.

 What can I do to increase my chances of falling pregnant?

-Primarily you need to determine when you are ovulating, as this is your most fertile window.
-By using Fertility2Family Ovulation Test Strips, or our Basal Body Temperature (BBT) thermometer you can determine your most fertile window, and dramatically increase your chances of falling pregnant.
+Primarily it would help if you determined when you are ovulating, as this is your most fertile window.
+Using Fertility2Family Ovulation Test Strips or our Basal Body Temperature (BBT) thermometer, you can determine your most fertile window and dramatically increase your chances of falling pregnant.
 You may also find our cheap Sperm Friendly Lubricant helpful.
 This Conceive Plus lubricant has been scientifically formulated to match fertile cervical liquid and sperm, enhance sexual activity, and increase the likelihood of conception.